Beowulf Maps

 Seats of Power of the Danes, Geats, and Swedes

 This map shows the approximate location of the king's halls for the Danes and the Swedes and the Geats.
-This gives you an idea of how far Beowulf and company had to ravel from Hygelac's court to Hrothgar's Hearlot Hall.
+This gives you an idea of how far Beowulf and company had to travel from Hygelac's court to Hrothgar's Hearlot Hall.

 Swimming Contest with Breca